mattydoan/cse15l-lab-reports/lab3.md

 }
 ```

-This test passes because there is only one element in the array with the input element, meaning it will just return ["hi"].
+This test passes because there is only one string in the array with the input element, meaning it will just return ["hi"].

 ![Image](filtertests.png)